Root Canals in New Jersey

 Who Is a Good Candidate?

 Anyone who has a tooth infection with a tooth that is still salvageable is the ideal candidate for a root canal.
 You must have the condition that makes root canals necessary (infection or damage to the tooth’s dental pulp) but sometimes the infection has been left untreated for too long and this requires removal of the tooth.
+Our root canal dentists in New Jersey will evaluate whether treatment or extraction is best based on the infection’s progression.

 Did you know…